Mind the Web: The Security of Web Use Agents: Mitigations Strategies

 \section{Mitigations Strategies}

 To reduce risks posed by this attack, we propose mitigation strategies that can be adopted individually or in combination.
 We group these into three categories: \emph{(1) Oversight \& Authorization}, \emph{(2) Execution Constraints}, and \emph{(3) Task-Aware Reasoning}.
-These mitigations are grounded in our payload taxonomy (P1–P9) and offer actionable directions for deployment and future work.
+Grounded in our payload taxonomy, these mitigations provide actionable directions for deployment and future work.
 These categories reflect layered defense: increasing human control, limiting operational capabilities, and aligning agent behavior with user intent.
 These defenses are most effective when combined.
 Oversight strategies help identify and trace unexpected behaviors, execution restrictions reduce the agent’s ability to access or manipulate sensitive resources, and task-aware reasoning techniques address semantic hijacking, a critical risk unique to LLM-driven agents.
-Table~\ref{tab:mitigation-summary} in the Appendix summarizes the suggested mitigations.
+Table~\ref{tab:mitigation-summary} in the Appendix~\ref{mitigation_appendix} summarizes suggested mitigations and mitigated payloads.